Dynatrace/OneAgent-SDK-for-Java/samples/README.md

 - `remotecall`: shows usage of remote call API.
 Allows you to tag remote calls in the same or between different JVMs.
 - `in-process-linking`: shows usage of in-process-linking API.
 Allows you to tag eg. asynchronous execution inside the same process.
-- `webrequest`: shows usage of outging- and incoming webrequests.
+- `webrequest`: shows usage of outging- and incoming webrequests
 - `messaging`: shows usage of messaging
+- `database`: shows usage of database request tracing

 ## Build and prepare running sample applications